Did you just find a yellow jacket nest in the ground on your land? Are you wondering can you drown yellow jacket nest with water?

 This way there is no fear of damaging the environment.
 There may be other animals and plants near the nest which could be harmed by the use of boiling water.

-What should I mix with water for a yellow jacket nest?
+What Can I mix with water to help kill the yellow jackets in the nest?

 There are quite a few different insecticides that should be diluted in water.
 For example, an effective yellow jacket repellent is an aqueous solution of boric acid.